autumninthecloud/IM_w_fairness/README.md

 Please feel free to use the information and resources in this repository (within the README and the [Ethics](https://github.com/autumninthecloud/IM_w_fairness/tree/main/Ethics), [Fairness](https://github.com/autumninthecloud/IM_w_fairness/tree/main/Fairness), and [Influence_Maximization](https://github.com/autumninthecloud/IM_w_fairness/tree/main/Influence_Maximization) folders in the repo).
 We plan to share the code once the original paper has been published.

-We recommend the following additional resources to learn more about graphs (and graph neural networks):
+We would like to highlight the following resources to learn more generally about graphs (and graph neural networks):

 [Stanford CS224W: Machine Learning with Graphs](https://web.stanford.edu/class/cs224w/)